-We recently caught up with Damien Wilson from our writing community to talk about his experience.
+We recently caught up with John Wilson from our writing community to talk about his experience.
 Damien earned £100 within a week from one article.
 Read on to find out how!

 I am a musician, composer, songwriter, producer, tutor and writer based in Guildford, UK.
 The moment I started getting involved in music was when I picked up the recorder.
 However, it didn’t take long for me to switch over to guitar instead which became my primary instrument.
 I have spent many years developing my technique, knowledge of music theory and the music industry and also gigging and writing with many different musicians.

 From 2016-2019 I studied at the Academy of Contemporary Music (ACM) in Guildford, UK.
 In November 2019 I graduated with first-class honours in Music Industry Practice – Creative Artist.
 I am now pursuing a career in music.
 Currently, I’m producing music for a music library with the intent of the music being used in audiovisual media.
 I have also recently become a writer for Music Gateway.

 I would argue that it went really well.
 However, I did underestimate how long it would take to complete the article to a standard I was satisfied with.
 My advice for anyone looking to get into writing is to make sure to give yourself enough time to gather any resources you need and to edit the article once you have created a draft.
 I managed to overcome this issue but it did make writing this article more difficult.

 One thing that kept me motivated was knowing that this would be my first article on Music Gateway.
 I really wanted my first article to be the best it could be.
 Taking short breaks whilst writing also helped me to stay motivated.
 I think it is important to know when to walk away from something you are working on.

 I also think having something as a reward for getting a certain amount of work done may help others to stay motivated as well.
 This could be a break itself or something like a cup of coffee.